merefield/tango-solver/README.md

 * `o4-mini` undoing work that I had already completed successfully

 Definitely an interesting experience.
 I know these tools can struggle with bigger codebases but single page javascript widgets like this appear conquered.

+## About me

+I'm a freelance full-stack developer, specialising in Discourse, Rails, EmberJS & AI that can work on your project.
+Find me @ https://merefield.tech